codacy/docs/docs/organizations/manual-organizations/share-your-repository-with-a-non-codacy-user.md

 # Share your repository with a non-Codacy user

-If you are a Codacy Cloud user, you can share your Repository Dashboard with a non-Codacy user by using a link that doesn't require a login.
+If you're a Codacy Cloud user, you can share your Repository Dashboard with a non-Codacy user by using a link that doesn't require a login.

 To do this, click **Share** at the top of your Repository Dashboard.